Affect (psychology): Dimensions

-It is important to note that arousal is different from motivational intensity.
+Arousal is different from motivational intensity.
 While arousal is a construct that is closely related to motivational intensity, they differ in that motivation necessarily implies action while arousal does not.

 Affect display

 Affect is sometimes used to mean affect display, which is "a facial, vocal, or gestural behavior that serves as an indicator of affect" (APA 2006).

 Cognitive scope

-In psychology, affect defines the organisms' interaction with stimuli.
+In psychology, affect defines an organism's interaction with stimuli.
 It can influence the scope of the cognitive processes.
 Initially, researchers had thought that positive affects broadened the cognitive scope, whereas negative affects narrowed it.
 Thereafter, evidences suggested that affects high in motivational intensity narrow the cognitive scope, whereas affects low in motivational intensity broaden it.
 The construct of cognitive scope could be valuable in cognitive psychology.

 Affect tolerance

 According to a research article about affect tolerance written by psychiatrist Jerome Sashin, "Affect tolerance can be defined as the ability to respond to a stimulus which would ordinarily be expected to evoke affects by the subjective experiencing of feelings."
 Essentially it refers to one's ability to react to emotions and feelings.
 One who is low in affect tolerance would show little to no reaction to emotion and feeling of any kind.
 This is closely related to alexithymia.

-"Alexithymia is a subclinical phenomenon involving a lack of emotional awareness or, more specifically, difficulty in identifying and describing feelings and in distinguishing feelings from the bodily sensations of emotional arousal" At its core, alexithymia is an inability for an individual to recognize what emotions they are feeling—as well as an inability to describe them.
+"Alexithymia is a subclinical phenomenon involving a lack of emotional awareness or, more specifically, difficulty in identifying and describing feelings and in distinguishing feelings from the bodily sensations of emotional arousal."
+At its core, alexithymia is an inability for an individual to recognize what emotions they are feeling—as well as an inability to describe them.
 According to Dalya Samur <> and colleagues, persons with alexithymia have been shown to have correlations with increased suicide rates, mental discomfort, and deaths.

 Affect tolerance factors, including anxiety sensitivity, intolerance of uncertainty, and emotional distress tolerance, may be helped by mindfulness.
 Mindfulness is a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations without judgment.
 The practice of Intention, Attention, & Attitude.

 Mindfulness has been shown to produce "increased subjective well-being, reduced psychological symptoms and emotional reactivity, and improved behavioral regulation."